 Unfortunately the check in time is 3:00pm, so I had to do something for a least 2 hours.

 As I am planning to start walking tomorrow I made my short list of places I have to see.
-I am planning to come back to Porto again.
+In sort, I am planning to come back to Porto again.
 There are so many things to see and do, priorities are:

 1) The world famous book store

 2) Main train station to see the amazing blue ceramic tiles

 3) Cathedral to get my Compostela

 4) See the high level bridge over the Douro River